 If you are pondering whether this would be a good option for you or a loved one, here is a great brochure that can help you choose the right lift.

-Stairlifts are operated on two 12 volt batteries, so you will never have to worry about not being able to use the lift in a power outage.
+Stairlifts operate on two 12 volt batteries, so you will never have to worry about not being able to use the lift in a power outage.

 Here’s a link to a YouTube video with some of the more common stairlift features described in detail.